 These major differences between a Tampa home inspection and an appraisal mean that they cannot stand in for one or the other.
 Both of these processes provide a key function when buying and selling a home.
 An appraisal will inform you that you are in a desirable neighborhood, the upgrades and renovations around the home, while an inspector is going to work with the buyer to keep them informed of damage.

 Both inspections and appraisals are taking a close look at the home, but for different reasons.
-Hire your trusted home inspector to obtain knowledge on your new home and an appraiser to satisfy your lender on the value of your new home.
+Hire a trusted home inspector to obtain knowledge on your new home and an appraiser to satisfy your lender on the value of your new home.